Anker PowerCore Essential 20000 Review

 Our Analysis and Test Results

-Two semi-unique features about this battery are its selection of colors and its input port.
+Two semi-unique features about this charging device are its selection of colors and its input port.
 This battery is available in both a textured black and white finish, while most other portable chargers seem to be available just in black.
-It also gives you the option of charging via USB-C or micro USB — handy if your phone has switched to USB-C and you want to cut down on your clutter of charging cables.
+It also gives you the option of charging via a USB-C cable or micro USB — handy if your phone has switched to USB-C and you want to cut down on your clutter of charging cables.

 Our initial series of tests focused on how comfortable and convenient it is to transport each of these battery packs, with our scores based on the weight, dimensions, and how it felt to carry around each battery in a front or back pocket.
 Regrettably, the Anker PowerCore Essential is on the heftier side, leading to a lackluster score in this metric.

-As mentioned, this battery pack is definitely on the heavier side compared to most of the other products.
-The PowerCore Essential 20000 tips the scale at just shy of a pound — approximately 14.3 ounces.
-This puts it significantly above average when it comes to weight.
+As mentioned, this battery pack is definitely on the heavier side compared to top-ranked portable chargers in our test.
+The PowerCore Essential 20000 tips the scale at just shy of a pound — approximately 14.3 ounces, significantly above average, and a bit heavy to carry in a pocket.

 Next, we assessed the charging capacity and efficiency of each portable battery pack.
-We did this with two separate tests, one looking at how many times each battery could charge a specific device and the other looking at the max discharge rate using a simulated load and a digital USB multimeter.
+We did this with two separate tests, one looking at how many times each battery could charge a specific device and the other looking at the max discharge rate using a simulated load and our best multimeter.
 The PowerCore Essential 20000 delivered acceptable results, earning it a middle-of-the-road score.

-This battery pack has a claimed capacity of 20,000 milliamp-hours (mAh), but we were only able to get around 67% of that or 13,416 milliamp-hours of this with our simulated load set to pull 2.4 amps of current.
-This is typical for these products in our experience.
+This battery pack has a claimed capacity of 20,000 milliamp-hours (mAh), but we could only get around 67% of that or 13,416 milliamp-hours of this with our simulated load set to pull 2.4 amps of current.
+In our experience with these products, this is typical.

-The PowerCore Essential did do a bit worse when it comes to claimed device charges.
+The PowerCore Essential did a bit worse in regards to claimed device charges.
 Anker states that this battery should be able to charge a Samsung S10 close to five full times, which converts to around 5.67 times for its predecessor, the Samsung S8 — our test device.
 However, we were only able to charge this smartphone a bit more than five times before the battery was fully depleted.

 After charge capacity and portability, we moved on to scoring all the different convenience features and other functions that can make portable chargers a bit more easy to use.
 Specifically, we awarded points based on things like integrated flashlights, cables, or plugs and how many devices you can charge at once.
-The PowerCore Essential is a bit bare-bones in our minds compared to some of the other batteries, unfortunately earning it a lackluster score in this regard.
+The PowerCore Essential is a bit bare-bones compared to some of the more featured batteries, unfortunately earning it a lackluster score in this regard.

-This battery bank can charge two different devices at once with its dual USB-A output ports, but that is about it when it comes to convenience features.
-We do like the dual inputs — micro USB and USB-C — but feel it would be a bit more beneficial if you could use the USB-C as an output port to fast charge devices using the newer Power Delivery protocol.
+This battery bank can charge two different devices at once with its dual USB-A output ports, but that is about it for convenience features.
+We like the dual inputs — micro USB and USB-C — but feel it would be a bit more beneficial if you could use the USB-C as an output port to fast charge devices using the newer Power Delivery protocol.
 This portable charger doesn't have any integrated cables for devices or plugs for recharging and also can't double as a flashlight.